 New Zealand does not impose estate taxes, wealth taxes or capital gains taxes.
-However, certain gains can be charged under general income tax provisions, such as the sale of assets where the dominant purpose of acquisition was one of resale, certain land sales, sale of development property, residential property sales within 5 years of acquisitions (excluding the private home)and gold bullion transactions.
+However, certain gains can be charged under general income tax provisions, such as the sale of assets where the dominant purpose of acquisition was one of resale, certain land sales, sale of development property, residential property sales within 5 years of acquisitions (excluding the private home), gold bullion and crypto transactions.
 Please note, this is not an exhaustive list and other transactions may incur tax charges.

 New Zealand also has specific and potentially complex tax regimes that apply to Foreign Investment Funds (overseas shareholdings and certain insurance policies), Financial Arrangements (loans, bonds, deposits and other cash based investments) and withdrawals from foreign superannuation and other retirement funds.

 If you need help with your tax affairs or you require more information please contact TaxBridge Limited.

 © TaxBridge Limited 2021

 PO Box 100, Waikawa Bay, Picton, 7251